Published Oct 12, 2022

 How Loneliness Affects Older Adults

 Vulnerable older adults are at a higher risk for both social isolation and loneliness for a number of reasons.
-According to The National Institute on Aging, older adults are more prone to experiencing isolation and feelings of loneliness because of the social and health changes that often occur with aging such as hearing issues, vision problems, memory loss, disability, transportation difficulties, and the loss of family and friends.
+According to The National Institute on Aging, older adults are more prone to experiencing isolation and feeling disconnected because of the social and health changes that often occur with aging such as hearing issues, vision problems, memory loss, disability, transportation difficulties, and the loss of family and friends.

 woman with gray hair doing group workout class